SUDER: Self-Improving Unified Large Multimodal Models for Understanding and Generation with Dual Self-Rewards: Introduction

 Recently, following the success of LLMs in text-centric tasks, many works have explored extending LLMs to multimodal tasks, leading to the emergence of LMMs.
 By optionally incorporating modality-specific encoders and decoders (or tokenizers and de-tokenizers), some LMMs are tailored for visual understanding tasks~\citep{bai2023qwen,liu2023visual}, some for visual generation tasks~\citep{sun2024autoregressive}, while others are designed to unify both understanding and generation tasks~\citep{wang2024emu3,xie2024show,wu2024janus,chen2025janus}.

 Despite the impressive performance of LMMs in both understanding and generation tasks, they still face challenges in aligning text and image modalities.
-For visual understanding tasks, LMMs often fail to accurately perceive visual content and return hallucinated or incorrect responses, as illustrated in \Cref{fig:example1}. \citet{ji2024align,ouali2024clip} conduct supervised fine-tuning (SFT) on paired data with preference labels.
-For text-to-image generation tasks, LMMs tend to generate images that are inconsistent with the text prompts, as shown in \Cref{fig:example2}. \citet{jiang2025t2ir1} propose a two-level chain-of-thought (COT) generation method and employ ensemble rule-based reward models to optimize the model.
+For visual understanding tasks, LMMs often fail to accurately perceive visual content and return hallucinated or incorrect responses, as illustrated in \Cref{fig:example1}. \citet{ji2024align,ouali2024clip} conduct supervised fine-tuning (SFT) on paired data with preference labels to mitigate this problem.
+For text-to-image generation tasks, LMMs tend to generate images that are inconsistent with the text prompts, as shown in \Cref{fig:example2}. \citet{jiang2025t2ir1} propose a two-level chain-of-thought (COT) generation method and employ ensemble rule-based reward models to optimize the model. \citet{wang2025simplear} utilize CLIP~\citep{pmlr-v139-radford21a} as the reward model to supervise the reinforcement learning of generation.
 These efforts often concentrate on improving only one aspect (either understanding or generation) of LMM capabilities, and most of them depend heavily on external supervision signals or parallel text-image pairs data for training.

 To address these limitations, we explore how to reinforce the understanding and generation of LMMs in a self-supervised manner, without relying on external supervision and pairing data.